bibanon/bibanon/Moot's-Final-4chan-Q&A-Transcript.md

 > **Note:** _This ambitious document was made possible by the hard work of [many nameless anons at this Google Doc](https://docs.google.com/document/d/1pL3LmKIb6Q25LGzO3GwNqgGOAjQnrCasdMULVpwF4vw/edit#); who gave their time to slog through 8-hours of transcripts from YouTube's robot-automated speech recognition system._

 Moot made a historically significant [farewell livestream](https://www.youtube.com/watch?v=XYUKJBZuUig) about the Past, Present, and Future of 4chan.

-This 8-hour Livestream holds new information on the early days of 4chan, farewell recommendations for anons, and comments on issues from around internet history.
+This 8-hour Livestream holds **new information on the early days of 4chan, farewell recommendations for anons, and comments on issues from around internet history.**

-A transcript is critical for:

-* Those who require text access (visual or auditory impairments)
-* Anons who want to skim 8 hours of rambling speech in a condensed document (with the power of Ctrl-F)
-* Or even translation to other languages. (at least through google translate)
+A transcript is critical for anons who require text access (visual or auditory impairments), anons who want to skim 8 hours of rambling speech in a condensed document (with the power of Ctrl-F) or even translation to other languages. (at least through google translate)

 *Because hey, anyone can anon too, even your dog.*